- Home

 - PSM Funding Models

-Funding is one of the most significant and pressing issues facing public media today.
-Operating through a sustainable, viable, and healthy funding mechanism that safeguards the independence of public media is increasingly difficult, with many public media organisations – big and small – weighing up which funding model works best for them.
+Funding is one of the most pressing issues facing public media, becoming a thorny political issue in some countries.
+Sustainable, viable, and healthy funding that safeguards the independence of public media is increasingly difficult, with many organisations – big and small – weighing up which funding model works best for them.

-There are numerous considerations to weigh up.
-Does the funding model guarantee independence?
-Does it provide financial stability?
+But do the alternatives provide the same security and longevity?
+Whether a funding model can be successful comes down to several factors: does the model guarantee independence?
+Does it provide long-term financial stability?
 Does it ensure continuing value for money?
-Is it futureproof, considering the enormous and rapid market changes happening in the media sector currently?
-Is it progressive, ensuring a connection between the public and the media organisation, but which does not overcharge citizens?
+Is it futureproof, considering the enormous and rapid market changes in the media?
+Is it progressive, ensuring a connection between the public and the media organisation?
+And, of course, is it affordable for the citizens who will ultimately fund it?

 Some public media organisations are in a financial crisis and desperately seeking solutions.
-This resource assesses the diversity of funding models currently employed across the world and evaluates their efficacy.
+This resource assesses the diversity of funding models currently employed around the world.

-Critically, it must be noted that very few – if any – public media organisations access funding through one stream alone.
-Many draw on multiple streams.
-This mixed model is arguably the most secure and sustainable: it ensures organisations are not dependent upon a single funding mechanism but have a diverse portfolio of revenues.
-It protects organisations against political instability, or fluctuations in the market.
+Critically, it must be noted that very few, if any, public media organisations are funded through one stream alone – many draw on multiple streams.
+This mixed model , with a diverse portfolio of revenues, is arguably the most secure and sustainable, insulating organisations to a degree against political instability, or fluctuations in the market.

-Click on the tabs below to learn about each funding model
+Click on the tabs below to learn about each model

 Advertising

-For many public broadcasters, advertising is a viable method of independently sourcing additional funding and PSM have long recognised how this commercial method may aid in fulfilling their public service remit.
-Advertising may also contribute to other benefits, such as lowered licence fees for the public, as is the case with the BBC and advertising on its website for users outside the UK.
+For many public broadcasters, advertising is a viable method of independently sourcing additional funding while still fulfilling their public service remit.
+Advertising may also contribute to other benefits, such as reducing rates paid via licence fees or direct funding, as is the case with the BBC carrying advertising for international audiences.

-PSM are well-placed to offer value to their advertisers due to their reach, diversity, high-quality content, and public trust.
-KBS in South Korea, for instance provides global opportunities for its advertisers, with its KBS WORLD channel reaching 140 million households in 113 countries.
-Meanwhile, SBS – “Australia’s most diverse media brand” – offers advertisers the chance to reach 99% of the country’s population.
+PSM are well-placed to offer value to advertisers due to their reach, diversity, quality, and public trust.
+KBS in South Korea, for instance, provides global opportunities for its advertisers, with its KBS WORLD channel reaching 140 million households in 113 countries.
+Meanwhile, SBS in Australia, which is funded by both advertising and government funding, offers advertisers the chance to reach 99 percent of the country’s population.

 Alternative Tax